suvdzul/Reproduce-RNN-paper/REPRO_LOG.md

 After the exclusions were applied I had 2098462 records, which was then aggregated by taking min and max of valuenum for each variable, for each time step, for each stay.
 After aggregation, there were a total of 2072415 observations for the cohort of 21894 admissions.

+For prescriptions, I originally had 274422 records for the cohort.
+The following exclusions were applied:
+- exclude records that are 48h after admission - 135524 records
+- exclude N/A starttime - 116
+- exclude N/A dose - 84
+- exclude N/A unit - 84
+- exclude 0 dose - 10

+After the exclusions were applied I had 138711 records, which was then aggregated by taking min and max of valuenum for each variable, for each time step, for each stay.
+After aggregation, there were a total of 2072415 observations for the cohort of 21894 admissions.

 ## Conclusion(s) regarding reproducibility

 Highlight specific challenges faced during the reproduction attempt which could be improved upon in the future.